 Originally published in The Jerusalem Post.

-Contributed by CAMERA’s Israel campus coordinator Eitan Fischberger.
+Contributed by CAMERA’s Israel campus advisor Eitan Fischberger.